§ 126-30. Fraudulent disclosure and willful nondisclosure on application for State employment; penalties.

 (b) The employing authority within each department, university, board, or commission, shall verify the status of credentials and the accuracy of statements contained in the application of each new employee within 90 days from the date of the employees employment.
 Failure to verify the application shall not bar action under subsection (a) above.

-(c) The State Personnel Commission shall issue rules and procedures to implement this section for all departments, agencies and institutions which are not exempted from the State Personnel Act under G.S.
-126-5(c1).
+(c) The State Human Resources Commission shall issue rules and procedures to implement this section for all departments, agencies and institutions which are not exempted from the North Carolina Human Resources Act under G.S 126-5(c1).
 Each agency, department and institution which is exempted under G.S.
 126-5(c1) shall issue regulations to implement this section pursuant to the rulemaking procedures applicable to it.
 (1987, c.
 666, s.
-1.)
+1; 2013-382, s.
+9.1(c).)